How to Sell a Home and Keep the Exempt Proceeds During a Chapter 7 Bankruptcy

 In many cases, you can exempt the sales proceeds for short time, but the money will only be safe if you reinvest it in a new homestead.

-When you sell your home shortly before or after filing a Chapter 7 bankruptcy, you can only be sure that you'll be able to protect the proceeds if your state provides a specific exemption (law) that allows you to do so—or if you use the proceeds to purchase another property eligible for a homestead exemption.
-Otherwise, you'll want to wait to sell the house until after your bankruptcy closes.
+When you sell your home shortly before filing a Chapter 7 bankruptcy, you can only be sure that you can protect the proceeds if your state provides a specific homestead exemption (law) that allows you to do so.
+In most cases, the better option is to wait to sell the house until after your bankruptcy closes.

 Protecting Property With Exemptions